 If You Don’t Know the 2023 Pickleball Serve Rule, You’ll Hate Yourself Later

-It is almost assured that in the 2023 USAPA (USA Pickleball) Official Rules published for next year, the pickleball spin serve will no longer be allowed.
+The 2023 USAPA (USA Pickleball) Official Rules are published and the pickleball spin serve is no longer allowed.
 Now let’s be clear it’s the pre-spun, more commonly known as the finger spin serve, that will no longer be allowed.

-The proposed change to the Pickleball Serve Rules is found in Rule 4.A.5 and reads as follows (the red portion is the proposed addition):
+The change to the Pickleball Serve Rules is found in Rule 4.A.5 and reads as follows:

-First: The Proposed Serve Rule Changes Do Not Mean that the Pickleball Spin Serve Is Banned.
+First: The Serve Rule Changes Do Not Mean that the Pickleball Spin Serve Is Banned.

-So far, the proposed serve rule change has caused a decent amount of confusion.
+When USA Pickleball announced the proposed serve rule change in late 2022 there was a decent amount of confusion.
 A perusal of posts inside the Facebook pickleball forums makes this clear.

 Pickleball players may spin the ball with the paddle.